gracejacobson/gracejacobson.github.io/_pages/about.md

 Hello & welcome!
 This website is home to my projects, ramblings, and updates.
 Hope you stick around! :dizzy:

 I'm a bioinformatician at [AnaptysBio](https://www.anaptysbio.com/), an antibody development company focusing on inflammatory diseases.
-I mostly analyze NGS data for antibody repertoires (:mouse: and :man:).
+I primarily analyze NGS data of antibody repertoires (:mouse: and :man:).

 I would say I’m *mostly* self-taught, I learned Python basics during my undergrad at UC Santa Cruz.
-I started out as a molecular biologist and transitioned to bioinformatics once I incorporated programming into my work.
+After graduating a year early, I started as a molecular biologist before transitioning to bioinformatics once I incorporated programming into my work.

 ***